 $1 Trial Mindfulness Session

-To give you the opportunity to check out our services, we are offering a $1 trial mindfulness session and you only pay the remaining $148 if you are thrilled with it.
+To give you the opportunity to find out more about how mindfulness can help you manage stress in the workplace, we are offering a $1 trial workplace mindfulness session for you and your team and you only pay the remaining $148 if you are thrilled with it.
 So that way, there’s nothing to lose!
-We will walk you through how and why learning to be more mindful is so effective at helping people manage stress and therefore improve performance.
+We will walk you through how and why learning to be more mindful is so effective at helping people manage stress and therefore improve performance, in an easy going and fun session for you and your team.

-Thriving in life comes naturally when we manage stress and learn skills to help us stay focused.
+Thriving in life comes naturally when we manage stress and learn skills to be at our best.

-A growing body of research shows that learning how to be mindful can help us achieve both.
+A growing body of research shows that learning how to be mindful can help us in countless ways at work, in our personal lives, if we’re a student and of course it is great for our overall wellbeing.
 We use these findings to create evidence-based workshops and courses to make sure that you can perform at your best.
 Clear thinking, wellbeing and increased productivity are the result.

 “Thank you so much for the amazing mindfulnes